dwhall/minisvd2nim/README.md

 that processes one SVD file as input and renders declarative nim source to a nimble package.
 The declarations invoke templates and macros during compilation of the application.
-This way, a programmer can change the meta code, and not the minisvd2nim binary, to fix or improve the final, generated code.
+This way, a programmer can change metagenerator to improve the resulting code instead of changing and recompiling the minisvd2nim binary.

                                            ┌──────────────────────┐
                                            │                      │
-                                           │   minisvd2nimpkg/    │
                                            │  metagenerator.nim   │
                                            │                      │
                                            └─────────▲────────────┘